ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.node-red/README.md

 **Upgrade to 1.17.2:** If you already used Node-Red authentication: Please set your password in the Node-Red instance settings in ioBroker again after the upgrade!
 Otherwise you cannot login to Node-Red any longer after the upgrade.

+## Maximum RAM Setting
+In the adapter/instance configuration you can adjust the maximum RAM/Heap for the node-red process.
+The default is sufficient for smaller node-red installations.
+If you have many nodes or you experience performance issues or crashes of the node.red process in the logs, please upgrade the maximum RAM setting!
+Depending on your available RAM (see e.g. using `free -m` on "avail") increase it to 1024 (=1GB) or even higher.

 ## Settings
 - Safe mode - Flows will not be started, and you can edit the flows to fix some overload problem.